Law of Canada: Legislation

 Acts passed by the Parliament of Canada and by provincial legislatures are the primary sources of law in Canada.
-Sections 91 and 94A of the Constitution Act, 1867 set out the subject matters for exclusive federal jurisdiction, while sections 92, 92A, and 94 set out the areas of exclusive provincial legislation.
+Sections 91 and 94A of the Constitution Act, 1867 set out the subject matters for exclusive federal jurisdiction.
+Sections 92, 92A, and 94 set out the areas of exclusive provincial legislation.
 Section 95 sets out areas of concurrent federal and provincial jurisdiction.

 Laws passed by the federal Parliament are initially published in the Canada Gazette, a federal government newspaper published regularly and which includes new statutes and regulations.
-Federal statutes are subsequently published in the Annual Statutes of Canada.
-From time to time, the federal government will prepare a consolidation of federal statuts, known as the Revised Statutes of Canada.
+Federal statutes are subsequently published in the annual Statutes of Canada.
+From time to time, the federal government will prepare a consolidation of federal statutes, known as the Revised Statutes of Canada.
 The most recent federal consolidation was in 1985.

 Laws passed by the provinces follow a similar practice.
 The Acts are pronounced in a provincial gazette, published annually and consolidated from time to time.

 The Revised Statutes of Canada is the federal statutory consolidation of statutes enacted by the Parliament of Canada.
 In each Canadian province, there is a similar consolidation of the statute law of the province.
 The Revised Statutes of British Columbia, Revised Statutes of Alberta, Statutes of Manitoba, Revised Statutes of Saskatchewan, 1978, Revised Statutes of New Brunswick, Revised Statutes of Nova Scotia, Statutes of Prince Edward Island, Consolidated Statutes of Newfoundland and Labrador, Revised Statutes of Ontario, and Revised Statutes of Quebec are the statutory consolidations of each Canadian province.
 They contain all of the major topic areas and most of the statutes enacted by the governments in each province.
 These statutes in these provinces do not include criminal law, as the criminal law in Canada is an exclusive jurisdiction of the federal Parliament, which has enacted the Criminal Code, which is included in the Revised Statutes of Canada.